With ski season just around around the corner, we round up Europe's most beautiful, camera-friendly resorts.

-Winter holiday season is just around the corner and, this year more than ever, we’ve definitely earned a mountain getaway.
+With winter holiday season just around the corner, it's safe to say we’ve definitely earned a mountain getaway this year.

-In first place in the top-ten most tagged ski resorts on Instagram is Zakapane.
+One of the most tagged ski resorts on Instagram is Zakapane.
 Sitting at the bottom of the rocky Tatra mountains, this resort is steeped in history but only started welcoming international tourists in the 1980s.

 Float above the clouds on Germany’s highest mountain and feel the thrill of skiing on glacial snow.
 At an altitude of 2,000-2,700m, Zugspitze is open to skiers from mid-November until 1st May.